Concepts

 Validation Gate Design

 Define the verification checklist for each phase transition.
-Customize the
+Customize the /validate checklist above to fit your project.

 Error Recovery Scenarios